emironyuk/ClickHouse/docs/en/sql-reference/statements/misc.md

 ## DROP SETTINGS PROFILE {#drop-settings-profile-statement}

-Deletes a quota.
+Deletes a settings profile.

-Deleted quota is revoked from all the entities where it was assigned.
+Deleted settings profile is revoked from all the entities where it was assigned.

 ### Syntax {#drop-settings-profile-syntax}